min2ha/ukwa-site/content/target/17354/index.en.md

   "subject": "UK General Election 2015"
 }

-# Health Foundation: Three tests for a credible health policy

 The Health Foundation is an independent charity committed to bringing about better health and health care for people in the UK.